-Many of our students go on to follow Level 3 Performing Arts or Theatre Studies A levels.
+Many of our students go on to follow Level 3 Performing Arts and A levels.
 This provides a route to study the subject at university and then to employment in the world of Performing Arts.

-Many careers benefit from a drama education.
-If in the future you need to think quickly, look confident, work with a team of people and present ideas to other professionals, then GCSE Drama is a great starting point to gain these life skills.
-Drama teaches transferable skills vital for employment, Collaboration, Confidence, Creativity, Innovation, Enterprising, Critical Thinking, Curious Thinking, Reflective, Self-aware, Resilience and Teamwork.
+Drama teaches transferable skills vital for employment; Collaboration, Confidence, Creativity, Innovation, Enterprising, Critical Thinking, Curious Thinking, Reflective, Self-aware, Resilience and Teamwork.